tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

 Popular text editors include `Sublime Text <http://www.sublimetext.com/>`_, `Geany <http://www.geany.org/Main/HomePage>`_ and `Atom <https://atom.io/>`_.
+I would recommend trying out at least two of them and doing some of your own research into text editors.
+Editing text files will be a core activity throughout the rest of this book and you want to be working with a text editor that makes you happy!

 If you enjoy working on the command line I would highly recommend experimenting with command line text editors.
 Popular choices include `nano
 <http://www.nano-editor.org/>`_, `emacs <https://www.gnu.org/software/emacs/>`_
 and `vim <http://www.vim.org/>`_.
-The former is easy to learn, whereas the latter two give much more power, but are somewhat more difficult to learn.
+The former is easy to learn, whereas the latter two give much more power, but are more difficult to learn.

 .. sidebar:: Vim is great!